wtclarke/fsl_mrs/docs/user_docs/processing.rst

 5. remove (residual water removal - HLSVD)
         Takes either a single file or list of files (:code:`--file`) and applies HLSVD peak removal ([LAUD02]_) over the specified ppm limits (:code:`--ppm`, default = 4.5->4.8 ppm)

+5. model (model peaks from data using HLSVD)
+        Takes either a single file (:code:`--file`) and applies HLSVD to model peaks within a ppm range (:code:`--ppm`).
+Returns noiseless representation of these peaks as a NIfTI-MRS file.

 6. tshift (time domain resampling)
         Takes either a single file or list of files (:code:`--file`) and resamples in the time domain to achieve a different number of points (:code:`--samples`), and/or a different start time (:code:`--tshiftStart`, in ms), and/or a different end time (:code:`--tshiftEnd`, in ms).